 Exposure is a relationship between the various tonal values in the image.
 The differences in reflectivity of areas of the scene is what creates the image and sets the mood of the photo.
 If the differences are great the image is said to have a high contrast and may require special consideration such as exposure bracketing, HDR or exposure blending to reign in the contrast.
 A subject with less inherent contrast will have a flat appearance coming out of the camera and may require expansion of the differences in tonal levels to look like you want it to.

-It is important to understand that setting highlight exposure should be the primary consideration.
+It is important to understand that setting highlight exposure should be the primary consideration in digital capture.
 Shadows fall in relation to the highlights and in digital capture underexposed shadows are an invitation to noise in the image.
-If the shadows are too dark with an approrpriate highlight exposure the contrast of the scene exceeds the dynamic range of the camera.
+If the shadows are too dark relative to an appropriate highlight exposure the contrast of the scene exceeds the dynamic range of the camera.
+Note that this also should be tested as dynamic range varies with cameras.

 This image was taken on the side of the road in New Mexico.
 The lighting was fairly soft as a result of the cloud cover.
 Despite some high values in the sky area, the vast majority of the foreground was limited to the bottom half of the exposure scale.
 If you roll the mouse over the image you will see the original color capture before Photoshop adjustments.
 You will see how the wood structure is not rendered well and the sky contrast is rather flat as well.